 In Motorcycle Diaries (both the book and movie), Ernesto Guevara apparently was moved by the hospitality of people when he traveled South America.
 After these experiences, I could see why such experiences can transform one's heart to really value people.

-From the back of a fruit truck,
+In the back of a commercial fruit truck. |

 No comments: